 Collective Bargaining Agreements: Information may be disclosed as required under the terms of a collective bargaining agreement.

-Emergencies: Information may be disclosed if, in the judgment of the designated custodian of HR/IM/Records, such disclosure is necessary to protect the health, safety or property of any person.
+Emergencies: Information may be disclosed if, in the judgment of the designated custodian of personnel records, such disclosure is necessary to protect the health, safety or property of any person.

 201.7 EXEMPTIONS TO THIRD PARTY DISCLOSURE POLICY

-The Office of Affirmative Action, Division of Human Resources and Office of the General Counsel are exempted from policy 201.6.
+The Office of Affirmative Action, Human Resources and Office of the General Counsel are exempted from Section 201.6 of this policy.